 I used to be a big fan of oatmeal porridge for breakfast.
 But at some point, my stomach decided we simply do not like oats all that much anymore.
 So I needed a replacement.
-My boyfriend suggested quinoa, because of its’ numerous health benefits and it being low glycemic index.
-(Super important for treating my hormonal acne.)
+My husband suggested quinoa, because of its’ numerous health benefits.

 So I first asked myself:

 Can quinoa be used as porridge?

 As I quickly found: Heck yeah!
 Quinoa can be used for anything, really.
 From quinoa chocolate cookies to a side dish for your bean chili – quinoa works.
 The second, also very important question that came to mind was:

 I remembered quinoa as having a weird taste.
 So naturally, I, wondered how to get to all the health benefits without having to go through tasting that every morning.

 Luckily there is a super easy solution on how to make quinoa porridge taste good: Simply cook it together with anything else that has a taste you like.
 It will absolutely overshadow the quinoa taste.

 Oh, and wash the seeds thoroughly before you cook them!
 If there is any doubt on how to prepare quinoa, remember this.
 Always.
 Wash it.
 Thoroughly.

 Okay.
 Time to cut to the chase.
 Let’s get to my actual Quinoa breakfast recipe:

 How to make healthy quinoa porridge with coconut milk